matthewblott/northwind-on-rails/README.md

 ```

+See video for example.

 ## iOS

+Open in Xcode and build, no special instructions.
+See video for example.

 ## Android

 May need to set the correct Gradle path in build tools.
+See video for example.